-Calne Our Place is formed from an overarching steering group, with representatives from 12 community organisations in Calne and residents, and five task groups who develop aspects of the project.
-View the steering group's terms of reference here.
+Calne Our Place is formed from an overarching steering group, with representatives from 12 community organisations in Calne and residents, and a growing number of project groups who develop aspects of the project.
+View the steering group's Constitution here.

 Calne has already got a great deal going on with a list of events that is the envy of many other towns.
 Calne Our Place is seeking to build and develop this further by promoting the following aspects of Calne:

 Calne - A Town of Discovery

 In order to promote Calne as a Town of Discovery at the centre of the Great West Way, we are working closely with the leading historians in Calne to identify prominent historical people with a strong connection to Calne, especially those we can like to some form of 'Discovery'.
 Joseph Priestley discovered oxygen while living in Calne and Dr. Jan Ingenhouzen, who discovered photosynthesis, is actually buried in St. Mary's Chuch.
 Calne is also the home of the Wiltshrie Cure, a process for curing pork-meat products, first developed by the Harris brothers, initially as a patented dry cure and later as the first wet cure in the UK.